 This guest article and accompanying feature photo were provided by Beco Pets.
 Beco has been on a mission since 2009 to create the best possible products for cats and dogs, whilst doing as little harm to the environment as possible.

 Pawnote from the Blog Dogs of Dalmatian DIY

 Thanks for the guest post, Beco Pets!
 This is great information to consider for households like ours who actively trying to reduce waste.
-We’ve been working on efforts to reduce, reuse, and recycle in other areas, but dog poop has remained a significant contributor to our outgoing rubbish.
+We’ve been working on efforts to reduce, reuse, and recycle in other areas, but dog poop is still a significant contributor to our outgoing rubbish.
 Where’s there’s poop, it must be scooped!
-We haven’t yet been brave enough to try home composting pet waste, but the idea of a buried composter to reduce the “eww” factor is an interesting one.
+We haven’t yet been brave enough to try home composting pet waste in our garden, but the idea of a buried composter to reduce the “eww” factor is an interesting one.
 I’ll definitely be taking a closer look at your information and links.
 If any of our readers are using these methods or have other clever tips, I’d love to hear from you, too.